 Thanks to its diversity of habitats, the Methow Valley is home to deer, coyotes, wolves, bear, cougar, lynx, bobcat, moose, eagles, heron, hawks, falcons, salmon, songbirds.
+Sign up for a nature study or conduct your own.
 There are a myriad of other small mammals, fish, birds, amphibians and butterflies — not to mention carpets of wildflowers and ribbons of aspen.
 It is no wonder that so many people are moved by the natural beauty of the region.
 Will you be motivated to learn more about it?

-Whether you stumble upon it during a solo hike, or seek it out in a weekend workshop, the Methow will delight you with subtle discoveries and vivid memories.
+Whether you stumble upon the North Cascades during a solo hike, or seek it out in a weekend workshop, the Methow will delight you with subtle discoveries and vivid memories.